tkataras/Automatic-Cell-Counting-with-TWS/README.md

 -Python: https://www.python.org/ftp/python/3.10.0/python-3.10.0-amd64.exe

-(Ensure the "add to path" check box is selected during install)
+(Ensure the "add to path" checkbox is selected during installation.)

--Currently the ImageScience package for Fiji must NOT be installed or have been installed on the Fiji installation in use since it is not compatable with our program.
+-_Currently_ the ImageScience package for Fiji must NOT be installed or have been installed on the Fiji installation in use since it is not compatable with our program.
 If you have installed ImageScience, you can uninstall and reinstall Fiji to solve the problem.
 Alternatively, it is possible to use ACCT from a fresh installation of Fiji.

 # Installation Guide
-First you will have to download this program, which can be done through a terminal such as Git, Ubuntu, or Microsoft Powershell with the following line of code.
+First, you will have to download this program, which can be done through a terminal such as Git, Ubuntu, or Microsoft Powershell with the following line of code.
 ```
 git clone https://github.com/tkataras/Automatic-Cell-counting-with-TWS.git
 ```